 The cost can also vary because player systems are often used by dealers as an incentive to buy the piano.
 The dealer will charge well for an expensive piano, then “throw in” the player system at his or her cost.
 Or vice versa — the dealer lets the piano go cheaply, then makes it up by charging list price for the system.
 The more modular systems can also vary in price, according to which options and accessories the dealer includes.

 For all these reasons, quoting prices for player systems without knowing the context in which they’re installed and sold is difficult.
 Nevertheless, as a rule of thumb, one of the more popular, typically configured, factory-installed QRS or PianoDisc systems with playback and accompaniment might add $5,500 to $7,000 to the piano’s street price, with recording capability adding another $1,500 or so.
 However, for the reasons given above, prices 20% lower or higher aren’t unusual.

 As for systems available only as factory installations, Yamaha Disklavier grands generally cost $10,000 to $15,000 (street price) more than the same Yamaha model without the player system.
-At the time of this writing, the Steinway Spirio is about $15,000 more expensive than the Steinway piano alone.
-At the high end, a Bösendorfer CEUS will set you back $65,000 to $75,000 (street price).
+At the time of this writing, the Steinway Spirio is about $25,000 more expensive than the Steinway piano alone.
 The retail prices of these systems are included under their companies’ model and price listings.